naurffxiv/naurffxiv/README.md

 npm -v
 ```

 You should get something like the below.
 If there is no version, then you need to install Node.js and npm.
+If your version is lower than the ones below, follow the [Upgrading npm](#upgrade-npm) section.
 ```bash
 ❯ node -v
 v22.6.0